 President Trump And First Lady Test Positive For COVID-19

-President Trump said Friday on Twitter that he and the first lady have tested positive for the coronavirus.
+President Trump said Friday that he and the first lady have tested positive for the coronavirus.

-The stunning announcement came hours after the president said he and Mrs. Trump had begun "a quarantine process" after White House advisor Hope Hicks tested positive for the virus.
-Hicks, who serves as counselor to the president, is one of the president's closest advisors.
+The stunning announcement came hours after the president said he and Mrs. Trump had begun "a quarantine process" after White House adviser Hope Hicks tested positive for the virus.
+Hicks, who serves as counselor to the president, is one of the president's closest advisers.

 In a tweet, the president said: